-PKPC is obtained via a survey during commissioning, and a security margin is provided on top of the ratio obtained during healthy unit operation.
+PKPC provides a security margin to the RAT value obtained during healthy unit operation.
 With the security margin lumped into the ratio of VN3 and VT3, the element can lose security when the third harmonic produced by the machine (VG3) is small.
 For example, when VG3 = 0 pu (with VT3 = VN3 = 0 pu), the ratio of VT3 and VN3 is undefined, possibly resulting in unexpected behavior from Scheme C because of measurement errors.
 While Schemes B and C are similar in nature (i.e., both look for a deviation from the healthy machine characteristics), Scheme B does not suffer from this problem because of a separate setting (PKPB).

-In some implementations [4], positive-sequence voltage (V1) supervision is required to address the Scheme C security problem based on the premise that sufficient V1 indicates sufficient VG3.
+In some implementations [5], positive-sequence voltage (V1) supervision is required to address the Scheme C security problem based on the premise that sufficient V1 indicates sufficient VG3.
 However, this assumption may not always be valid, as in the case where the machine operates as a synchronous condenser.
 An alternate solution is to supervise the element with a VG3 check (e.g., VG3 > 1%), as is done for Scheme A.

-2.4 Scheme D
+D. Scheme D